MODULE 17 is composed of 1 video and a written module in which TRUSTEES WILL EXPLORE:

 Identifying a Breach of the Code

-An allegation of a breach of the Code of Conduct must be brought forward to the chair of the board no later than six weeks after it becomes known to the trustee reporting the breach.
-(If the chair is the subject of the allegation, it would be reported to the vice-chair.)
+An allegation of a breach of the code of conduct must be brought forward to the board of trustees no later than six weeks after it becomes known to the trustee reporting the breach.
+(This is normally done through the chair of the board or committee of the board.
+If the chair is the subject of the allegation, it would be reported to the vice-chair.)
 It shall be investigated following the Informal or Formal Complaint Procedure.
 Whenever possible, the Informal Complaint Procedure should be used.

 Informal Complaint Procedure

-The chair may meet informally with the trustee who is alleged to have breached the Code to bring the allegation to the trustee’s attention and to discuss measures to correct the offending behaviour, e.g., an apology or a commitment to successfully complete professional development.
+The chair/committee may meet informally with the trustee who is alleged to have breached the code of conduct to bring the allegation to the trustee’s attention and to discuss measures to correct the offending behaviour, e.g., an apology or a commitment to successfully complete professional development.
 The Informal Complaint Procedure is conducted in private.
 If it cannot be resolved informally, a formal complaint can then be brought against the trustee.